awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

 The date of the role's last activity might not match the last date reported in the **Access Advisor** tab\.
 The [**Access Advisor**](access_policies_access-advisor-view-data.md) tab reports activity only for services that are allowed by the role's permissions policies\.
 The date of the role's last activity includes the last attempt to access any service in AWS\.

 **Note**
 The tracking period for a role's last activity and Access Advisor data is for the trailing 400 days\.
 This period can be shorter if your Region began supporting these features within the last year\.
 The role might have been used more than 400 days ago\.
-For more information about the tracking period, see [Regions Where Data Is Tracked](access_policies_access-advisor.md#access-advisor_tracking-period)\.
+For more information about the tracking period, see [Where AWS Tracks Last Accessed Information](access_policies_access-advisor.md#access-advisor_tracking-period)\.

 **To view when a role was last used \(console\)**